jkachmar/servant-persistent-realworld/README.md

 This will create a `srw_db` database, a `srw_user` user to manage it, and install the `uuid-ossp` extension.

+TODO: I need to finish writing the migrations utility...

 ## Resources
 A lot of this code has been copied, adapted, or at the very least least inspired